adhr1t/Transformer/README.md

 # Transformer: Project Overview
-Built a Transformer implementation from scratch.
+- Built a Transformer implementation from scratch to complete a Natural Language Processing task
+- A Transformer is a sequence-to-sequence/encoder-decoder model.
+It employs multi-headed attention